cdbale/Hackathon/README.md

 * Privacy Strength: <b>HIGH</b>

-The concept of aggregated data bridges both the annonymity of information and the amount of information collected.
-In essence, it the combination of volume plus annonymity that allows aggregated data to be less prone to privacy concerns.
+The concept of aggregated data bridges both the anonymity of information and the amount of information collected.
+In essence, it is the combination of volume plus anonymity that allows aggregated data to be less prone to privacy concerns.
 The CCPA directly recognizes the concept of aggregation as follows:

 > information that relates to a group or category of consumers, from which individual consumer identities have been removed, that is not linked or reasonably linkable to any consumer or household, including via a device.
 “Aggregate consumer information” does not mean one or more individual consumer records that have been de­identified.
 [4]